om101deore/CC-Assignments/06_assignment/README.md

-# 5.Write IaC using terraform to create EC2 machine on aws or azure or google cloud.
-(Compulsory to use Input and output variable files)
+# 6. Write an ansible-playbook to install nginx on target servers.

 - Name:     Om Deore
 - PRN:      22110318